oracle-livelabs/apex/apex-professional-hol15/approval-management.md

    - For Page Number - Type 3

-   - For Name        - Type Apply for Expense
+   - For Name        - Enter Apply for Expense

    - For Page Mode   - Select Normal